-- 1. If, in its final report, a panel determines that there has been a persistent pattern of failure by the Party complained against to effectively enforce its environmental law, and: - (a) the disputing Parties have not agreed on an action plan under Article 33 within 60 days of the date of the final report, or any disputing Party may request that the panel be reconvened.
+- 1. If, in its final report, a panel determines that there has been a persistent pattern of failure by the Party complained against to effectively enforce its environmental law, and: - (a) the disputing Parties have not agreed on an action plan under Article 33 within 60 days of the date of the final report, or - (b) the disputing Parties cannot agree on whether the Party complained against is fully implementing - (i) an action plan agreed under Article 33, - (ii) an action plan deemed to have been established by a panel under paragraph 2, or - (iii) an action plan approved or established by a panel under paragraph 4, any disputing Party may request that the panel be reconvened.
 The requesting Party shall deliver the request in writing to the other Parties and to the Secretariat.
 The Council shall reconvene the panel on delivery of the request to the Secretariat.